palladin/CogitoCore/README.md

 # CogitoCore

 CogitoCore probes how large language models cope with program generation when immersed in Lean 4's rich abstractions and compositional tooling.
-The project invites an LLM to assemble higher-order transformations, reuse proofs, and compose reusable modules while staying within the theorem prover's precise type system.
-ARC-AGI tasks supply the reasoning benchmark, so success means leveraging Lean's ARC structures to help the LLM complete each task efficiently while preserving the assistant's guarantees.
+The project invites an LLM to assemble higher-order transformations and compose reusable modules while staying within a precise type system.
+ARC-AGI tasks supply the reasoning benchmark, so success means leveraging Lean's ARC specific structures to help the LLM complete each task efficiently.

 ## In a Nutshell

-- Lean provides the typed playground: ARC grids, task specs, and reusable transformations are encoded directly in Lean to enforce compositional correctness.
+- Lean provides the typed playground: ARC grids, tasks, and reusable transformations are encoded directly in Lean.
 - The LLM proposes programs: candidate pipelines are stitched together from the provided abstractions and must pass Lean's type checker.
 - ARC-AGI measures success: tasks from the benchmark validate whether the Lean-guided synthesis flow solves real ARC missions end to end.